yoichio/public-documents/multiranges.md

 }
 ```

-If web author want to edit content and have live Ranges, they might
+If web author wants to edit content and keep live Ranges, they might
-create Range from the StaticRange.
+create Range from StaticRange.
 ```javascript
 let ranges = [];
 // Collect all ranges before editing.